VasilikiZarkadoula/NLP-Paper-Reproducability-Study/mitigating_bias/perf_eval/README.md

 Run the notebooks after placing them in the parth: /mitigating_bias/performance_eval/WMT/ of authors' repo and use our requirements.txt.
 Our trained adapters can be found in the provided drive link.

-In order to run perfomance evaluation without adapter, you can follow the steps:
+In order to run perfomance evaluation without using adapters, you can follow the steps:

   -for BART score comment out in file eval_bart_score.py : self.model.load_adapter(adapter_path,set_active=True)